freeradical13/freeradical13.github.io/index.md

 A [covalent bond][] occurs when atoms share one or more pairs of electrons in their valence orbitals.

-An [ionic bond][] occurs when one atom transfer an electron to another.
-This transfer causes ionization of both atoms which then causes attraction.
+An [ionic bond][] occurs when one atom transfers an electron to another.
+This transfer causes ionization of both atoms which may then cause attraction.

 An [organic compound][] is a molecule that has carbon.